Skip to main content

 " Dad... " Udai was walking away.

 " Dad...
-She did it, am sure, this is no accident."
+She did it, I'm sure, this is no accident."

 His words stopped his father. " What have you two done?"
 He demanded to know.

 He was telling everything when his mother came up behind them.
 She put her hand on his shoulder and looked at his father.
-Pratap didn't remember the last time they had a family moment, this was something he always wanted, just not like this!
+Pratap didn't remember the last time they had a family moment.
+This was something he always wanted, just not like this!

-" Let your father take care of the mess, you come with me, Roshni has regained her consciousness."
-A smile curved her face as he rushed off leaving his parents behind.
+" Let your father take care of the mess; you come with me.
+Roshni has regained her consciousness."
+A smile curved her face as he rushed off, leaving his parents behind.

 " I won't let her hurt my son and ruin his life."
 Udai dialled a number.
-Jaivanta waited for the call to end. " Don't worry your son will be fine."
+Jaivanta waited for the call to end. " Don't worry, your son will be fine."
 His tone was formal.
 He was about to leave.

 " And what about us?"

-" Us?" he turned back surprised.
+" Us?" he turned back, surprised.

 " Pratap and Roshni did so much to see us happy, but are we?"
 Her voice was teary.